 Illinois boasts some of the best four-year, fully online college degree programs in the country.
 Many of these programs utilize the same curriculum, professors, and degree expectations as courses on campus.
 With such similar demands, it comes as no surprise that online students can work toward the same certifications and degrees as their on-campus peers.
-Online colleges in Illinois are fully accredited, and yet offer the most flexibility found in higher education.
+Online schools in Illinois are fully accredited, and yet offer the most flexibility found in higher education.
 As you search for a quality online college in Illinois, check out our list of the most exceptional programs in the state.
 We’ve organized the colleges from lowest tuition to highest to ease value-based comparisons.
-Enjoy the array of online colleges in Illinois.Click here to see our methodology.
+Enjoy the array of Illinois online colleges.Click here to see our methodology.

-University of Illinois-Springfield offers undergraduate and graduate online degrees in addition to certification programs and certificates.
+University of Illinois-Springfield offers undergraduate and graduate online college degrees in addition to certification programs and certificates.
 The college has formal partnerships with dozens of other institutions that help provide online programming.
 Courses include Blackboard software, and the University of Illinois' YouTube channel has informational videos for students interested in online learning.

 How would you describe your institution's approach to online learning?